William Perry (boxer): Early Fights, 1835-9

-despite the drawback of 'a K leg,' could hit, stop, and use his 'fives' with formidable effect".
+despite the drawback of 'a K leg' [knock knees], could hit, stop, and use his 'fives' with formidable effect".
 In his first recorded fight, Perry fought and beat Barney Dogherty on 3 November 1835.
 The fight began at Mortlake opposite the Ship pub where 7 rounds were fought but the bout was interrupted by the police.
 Subsequently, the boxers moved to Lechmere Common, London where Perry defeated Dogherty after 7 more rounds of boxing.
 According to one account of the second part of the fight: "on squaring elbows there was a good deal of sparring and Perry dodged left and right.
 After some heavy exchanges and a rally, Barney was down weak.
 The fight was prolonged for six rounds more, during which Perry had it all his own way, punishing Barney terrifically; still the poor fellow came up as game as a rhinoceros, and would not give in until his seconds, seeing he had not a chance, cried 'enough'".

 His second recorded fight was with Ben Spilsbury from Birmingham, after Perry had returned to his native Black Country.
 According to one source: "a party of Birmingham boxers, having among their number one Ben Spilsbury (not Charley who fought Johnny Broome) being in the town of Tipton exhibiting the art, young Perry put on the mufflers with that professional".
 Perry's good sparring performance with Spilsbury led to a challenge for a fight with a £10 per side stake.
 The bout took place on 27 December 1836 in Oldbury for £10 per side and lasted 19 rounds, Perry eventually winning.
 It was reported of Spilsbury: "after taking some little liberties with the Tipton in the opening rounds, for which he occasionally caught a fearful right-handed visitation, and was rallied down, Spilsbury kept so completely a la distance as to deprive the contest of any interest, and finally, at the end of the 19th round, "cut it," leaving "The Slasher" in possession of the field and the stakes".

 It was after this fight that Perry's nickname "The Tipton Slasher" became established.